Echo in Ear? Possible Causes and Treatments

 Concerned Asian woman pressing her ear.

-Have you experienced a hollow echo sound in an ear?
+Have you experienced a hollow echo in your ear?
 Most people have had an echo-in-ear episode, where sounds are muffled, or it seems like you have double hearing.
 There are several possible causes of echoing in the ear – determining the cause can help you find the right treatment to restore normal hearing.

-When you hear an echo in your ear when you talk, or all sounds are muffled, there may be something interfering with the processing of sound.
+When you hear an echo in your ear when you talk or all sounds are muffled, there may be something interfering with the processing of sound.
 There are many factors that affect what you hear, especially if any of these elements are inside the ear.
-Fluids, ear wax, growths and other elements can all disrupt sound.
+Fluids, ear wax, growths, and other elements can all disrupt sound.

-Sound waves enter the outer ear and travel to the ear drum, then into the middle and inner ear.
+Sound waves enter the outer ear and travel to the eardrum, then into the middle and inner ear.
 If any of these areas have blockages or injuries, it can impact what you hear.
 If you have double hearing or it sounds like you are in a canyon with an echo-in-ear sensation, you may need to have your ears checked.

 Causes of Echoing in Ear